 Tulum in January

-It is the perfect time to escape from the cold winter weather.
+January in Tulum is the perfect time to escape the cold weather.
 The temperature in January usually hovers around 70°F. In addition, the high temperature and warm water of the Caribbean make it ideal for swimming and enjoying beach activities.
-The beaches are pristine, and there is so much to see from ancient ruins to cenotes – a natural underground pools.

 💛 Learn how to visit Gran Cenote – one of the most popular cenotes near Tulum